k6jca/Calculating_Ferrite_Toroid_Inductor_Impedance/README.md

 The script uses an example inductor of 12 turns on a Mix 31 FT-240 core.
 The .csv file data is in the /Excel subdirectory.

-MATLAB script written with MATLAB version R2020a.
+MATLAB script tested with MATLAB version R2020a.
 Note that you'll need at least version R2019a (to utilized the readmatrix() function, and at least version R2018Bb for the sgtitle() function.